Installing Git on Linux, Mac or Windows

 Is Git pre-installed on Mac?

-No, Git does not come pre-installed on Mac.
-You have to install it.
+No, Git for Mac does not come pre-installed.
+You have to install Git for Mac using the above instructions.

 How do I know if Git is installed?